 Who is watching out for the safety of children and adults at water parks?
 It appears that official regulation is inconsistent and in many cases insufficient.
-The statistics and reports of water park injuries and deaths suggests that greater enforcement of safety rules at water parks would prevent unnecessary harm to visitors.
-Many injuries and deaths would be prevented if water park design, maintenance and life guarding procedures were proper at the outset.
+The statistics and reports of water park injuries and deaths suggest that greater enforcement of safety rules at water parks would prevent unnecessary harm to visitors.
+Many injuries and deaths would be prevented if water park design, maintenance and lifeguarding procedures were proper at the outset.

 Reports of customer injuries started soon after the world's tallest water slide - the Verruckt - opened in July 2014 in Kansas City, Kansas.
 “Verruckt” means insane in German.
 Those reports continued during the 9 months — over three summers — the ride was in operation at Schlitterbahn Water Park.